microsoft/confidential-sidecar-containers/examples/encfs/TROUBLESHOOTING.md

 Ensure that:

 - the url of the uploaded blob is correctly copied into the [`encfs-sidecar-args.json`](encfs-sidecar-args.json#L5) file and before base64 encoding the contents of the file and copying to the [`EncfsSideCarArgs`](aci-arm-template.json#L36) field in the ARM template

+- the managed identity on the ARM template has the correct role access to the storage account/container.

+## Cannot lukesopen Error

+When checking the log output the ENCFS container, you may see the error that says "Cannot luksopen".

+This happens when the released key cannot be used to decrypt remote file system.
+One possible cause is that the oct key was imported as an rsa key.
+Thus, re-examine the key you imported and re-import the key with the right `kty` indication.

 ## Failed to Execute Cryptsetup Error